kubevela/kubevela/docs/en/helm/trait.md

+---
-# Attach Traits to Helm Based Components
+title:  Attach Traits
+---

 Traits in KubeVela can be attached to Helm based component seamlessly.